|18D.101||LIABILITY FOR APPLICATION.|

 (b) Before taking an action under this subdivision, the commissioner must make all reasonable efforts, taking into consideration the urgency of the situation, to order a responsible party to take a corrective action and notify the owner of real property where the corrective action is to be taken.

-Subd.
-4. Agriculture is lead agency.
-The department of agriculture is the lead state agency in taking corrective action for incidents.
+The Department of Agriculture is the lead state agency in taking corrective action for incidents.

 The commissioner of agriculture may take corrective action under this chapter, or response and remedial action under chapter 115B, or both, as provided under those chapters, in responding to an agricultural chemical incident, release, or threatened release.

 The commissioner may, upon request, provide a written authorization to a responsible party, owner of real property, or other person, for land application of contaminated media.
 A written land application request must be submitted to the commissioner, in a form prescribed by the commissioner, and approved by the commissioner prior to any land application.
 The commissioner may approve a land application request if the commissioner determines that the land application will not cause unreasonable adverse effects on the environment.
 An authorization for land application must prescribe appropriate application rates and other operational control practices to protect human health and the environment and must identify each site or sites where land application is authorized to be performed.